prajnashankari/Feet-and-Footwear/README.md

-# Foot Size Measurement Project
+# Footwear Suggestion based on Foot Photo Analysis Project

 This project measures foot size using image processing techniques.
 It involves capturing an image of a foot on a reference paper, processing the image to determine foot dimensions, and providing footwear recommendations based on these measurements.